3lucasrs/donate-pet/README.md

 🐾 DonatePet - A simple pet adoption system that displays pets available for adoption, categorized as All, Dogs, Cats, and Fish.

-Project developed during the ReactJS Ignite Course from [Rocketseat](https://www.rocketseat.com.br/ignite).
+Project developed in order to practice what I am studying.

 ---